InsightDataScience/github-tutorial/README.md

 `$ git branch -d add-excitement # local delete`
 `$ git push origin --delete add-excitement # remote delete`

+### Pull Requests

+*Create a pull request*
+- When developing on a team, you rarely merge branches locally.
+You will typically merge branches via pull requests.
+- On the GitHub repo, click on Pull requests from the options.
+- Click the New pull request button
+- From the dropdown menu, select the branch you want to serve as your base (the branch you will merge into).
+Select the branch you want to merge from the compare dropdown.
+- Click Create pull request.
+- Assign someone to review your code and click Create pull request

+*Accept a pull request*
+- If you are reviewing a pull request, check out the Commits and Files changed to view diffs between the base branch and compare branch.
+- If you are happy with the changes (and there are no conflicts), click Merge pull request and Confirm request.
+(Don't forget to add a comment telling your co-developer what an awesome job they did!)
+- Delete the branch if it is no longer needed

+*Pull changes to local*
+- Don't forget to pull the changed branch back down to your local machine after a pull request is made

 *Thank you to Mike Grinolds for his slides and GitHub tutorial!*